Nesvilab/FragPipe/docs/tutorial_fragpipe.md

 Annotation files will be named 'annotation.txt' and saved in each folder.
 Only one 'annotation.txt' is allowed per folder, so we recommend separate folders for each plex (see [TMT/iTRAQ data](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe.html#tmtitraq-data) above).

-**Note:** Instead of naming samples/channels in FragPipe using Edit/Create, you can make 'annotation.txt' files in advance, and FragPipe will load it automatically if it is in the same folder as the corresponding mzML files.
+**Note:** Instead of naming samples/channels in FragPipe using Edit/Create, you can make annotation files in advance (as long as the file names end in 'annotation.txt'), and FragPipe will load it automatically if it is in the same folder as the corresponding mzML files.
 When creating these files, make sure the value in first column (channel) and in the second column (sample) are separated with a space, not tab or any other character.

 **Note:** If you have multiples plexes and added a common reference sample to each plex for bridging purposes, label these common reference samples as commonprefix_plexnumber (e.g. pool1, pool2, etc).
 If you want to use this common reference as the basis for computing the TMT/iTRAQ ratios for each PSM (within TMT-Integrator), select `Reference sample` from 'Define reference', and enter the text keyword describing the common reference channel (e.g. 'pool') that matches your naming scheme.
 Alternatively, select `Virtual Reference` if you do not have a reference sample.
 With the virtual reference approach, individual channel intensities for each PSM will be converted to ratios by dividing each channel intensity by the average intensity across all channels in that PSM.